cordellbonnieux/Draw-And-Conquer/README.md

 #### Game Board

+After player is notified, they will communicate with the game server using the game session UUID and their UUID.
+If the game server determines the game session or the player dose not belong to the game session, it will return an error.

 Upon transition to the game, an n x n board is created on the client, with the corresponding data structure on the server.
 The variable n is determined by the server on startup, and represents the number of players in a game session; i.e. when there are n players in the queue, a new game is created which generates an n x n board clientside.

 - The server creates a data structure representing the grid, each cell contains a CellState: OPEN, USED (by player), CLOSED (by player)